mbx3/mbx3/README.md

 ### Hi there 👋
 ## I am mbx3.
-A medical student interested in programming.
+A medical doctor interested in programming.
 ## I am familiar with Python and mql5 programming languages.
 <!--
 **mbx3/mbx3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.